-- (a) Ownership.
+(a)Ownership.
 Subject to Lessor's right to require removal or elect ownership as hereinafter provided, all Alterations and Utility Installations made by Lessee shall be removed upon Lease Expiration, unless Lessee & Lessor agree otherwise in writing the property of Lessee, but considered a part of the Premises.
 Lessor may, at any time, elect in writing to be the owner of all or any specified part of the Lessee Owned Alterations and Utility Installations.
-Unless otherwise instructed per paragraph 7.4(b) hereof, all Lessee Owned Alterations and Utility Installations shall, at the expiration or termination of this Lease, become the property of Lessor and be surrendered by Lessee with the Premises, except as otherwise specified below in Paragraph 7.4(c). - (b)Removal.
+Unless otherwise instructed per paragraph 7.4(b) hereof, all Lessee Owned Alterations and Utility Installations and Utility Installations and be surrendered by Lessee with the Premises, except as otherwise specified below in Paragraph 7.4(c).

+(b)Removal.
 By delivery to Lessee of written notice from Lessor not earlier than 90 and not later than 30 days prior to the end of the term of this Lease, Lessor may require that any or all Lessee Owned Alterations or Utility Installations be removed by the expiration or termination of this Lease.
-Lessor may require the removal at anytime of all or any part of any Lessee Owned Alterations or Utility Installations made without the required consent. - (c)Surrender; Restoration.
+Lessor may require the removal at anytime of all or any part of any Lessee Owned Alterations or Utility Installations made without the required consent.

+(c)Surrender; Restoration.
 Lessee shall surrender the Premises by the Expiration Date or any earlier termination date, with all of the improvements, parts and surfaces thereof broom clean and free of debris, and in good operating order, condition and state of repair, ordinary wear and tear excepted.
 "Ordinary wear and tear" shall not include any damage or deterioration that would have been prevented by good maintenance practice.
 Notwithstanding the foregoing and the provisions of Paragraph 7.1(a), if the Lessee occupies the Premises for 12 months or less, then Lessee shall surrender the Premises in the same condition as delivered to Lessee on the Commencement Date with no allowance for ordinary wear and tear.
 Lessee shall repair any damage occasioned by the installation, maintenance or removal of Trade Fixtures, Lessee owned Alterations and/or Utility Installations, furnishings, and equipment as well as the removal of any storage tank installed by or for Lessee.
 Lessee shall also completely remove from the Premises any and all Hazardous Substances brought onto the Premises by or for Lessee (except Hazardous Substances which were deposited via underground migration from areas outside of the Premises) to the level specified in Applicable Requirements.
-Lessee may also remove from the Premises at any time during the Term, or within ten (10) days after the expiration of the Term of the Lease or any earlier termination thereof, any architectural treatments or other items containing any of Lessee's trademarks, service marks, copyrights, logos, pictures or other identifiers or trade dress from the Premises.
-Trade Fixtures shall remain the property of Lessee and shall be removed by Lessee.
+Lessee may also remove from the Premises at any time during the Term, or within ten (10) days after the expiration of the Term of the Lease or any earlier termination thereof, any architectural treatments or other items containing any of Lessee and shall be removed by Lessee.
 Any personal property of Lessee not removed on or before the Expiration Date or any earlier termination date shall be deemed to have been abandoned by Lessee and may be disposed of or retained by Lessor as Lessor may desire.
-The failure by Lessee to timely vacate the Premises pursuant to this Paragraph 7.4(c) without the express writt
+The failure by Lessee to timely vacate the Premises pursuant to this Paragraph 7.4(c) without the express written consent of Lessor shall constitute a holdover under the provisions of Paragraph 26 below.